FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Proposed Method

 \subsection{Feature Extraction}

-One major difference between our approach and that of \cite{wiggins2019guitar, cwitkowitz2022data} is the feature extraction stage.
-In \cite{wiggins2019guitar, cwitkowitz2022data}, a Constant-Q Transform (CQT) \cite{brown1991calculation} spanning 8 octaves with 2 bins per semitone and base frequency equivalent to the fundamental frequency (F0) of note \textit{C1} is computed for each piece of audio.
+As input features in \cite{wiggins2019guitar, cwitkowitz2022data}, a Constant-Q Transform (CQT) \cite{brown1991calculation} spanning 8 octaves with 2 bins per semitone and base frequency equivalent to the fundamental frequency (F0) of note \textit{C1} is computed for each piece of audio.
 While there is strong musical motivation for the CQT, the frequency support derived from this parameter setting extends beyond the F0s of a typical guitar in standard tuning.
 Furthermore, the resolution at higher frequencies is not sufficient to capture the energy at all relevant harmonic frequencies.
-Instead, we utilize the Harmonic CQT \cite{bittner2017deep}, computing multiple CQTs spanning only 4 octaves with 3 bins per semitone and base frequencies set according to the first five harmonics and first sub-harmonic of the (F0) of note \textit{E2}.
+Instead, we utilize the Harmonic CQT \cite{bittner2017deep}, computing multiple CQTs spanning only 4 octaves with 3 bins per semitone and base frequencies set according to the first five harmonics and the first sub-harmonic of the F0 of note \textit{E2}.
 The CQTs are stacked along a third dimension for the final feature representation.
 In this way, the model is encouraged to capture and exploit harmonic information organized along CQT channels during convolution \cite{bittner2017deep}.
 We resample all audio to 22050 Hz and utilize a hop size of 512 samples between frames of features.